Hantao-Ye/Microcontroller-Architecture-and-Applications/markdown-notes/quiz.md

 ### 4-2 How many methods to respond to the interrupt?
 2, polling or register an interrupt

-### 4-3 What do the internal interrupt include?
+### 4-3 What do the internal interrupt of ATmega16 include?
 Timer/counter overflowed, ADC conversion completed, serial transfer completed and analog comparator

-### 4-4 What do the internal interrupt of ATmega16 include?
+### 4-4 What do the external interrupt of ATmega16 include?
 INT0, INT1 and INT2

 ### 4-5 How to trigger the external interrupt?